Virginia Tech® home

 • The referrer(s) is asked to comment on the incident and may present witnesses.

-• The referred students(s) is asked to comment on the incident and may present witnesses.
+• The referred student(s) is asked to comment on the incident and may present witnesses.

 • Review Panel members ask questions of the referred student(s) and the referrer(s).
 The referred student(s) and the referrer(s) may NOT practice cross-examination; however, they may make clarifying statements in response to questions and comments made in the hearing.
 Only Panel members and GHS personnel may ask questions.